imroyroyyy/2023/venom_main.md

 "Report anything suspicious.
 If is you think it's nothing.
 This button is here for a reason."
 Haseul gestures to the bright red button under the plastic cover in the center of the table, and Jungeun can see the quiver in her hand.
 "We just need to get to the next docking station."
 The last part is quiet, like she's trying to convince herself.

 Jungeun feels faint, and the skin on the back of her neck prickles.
 She feels watched.
 Like she could be the next target.
 She looks around at the rest of the crew.
 Jiwoo looks scared, and Jungeun doesn’t blame her.
 She knows what had happened to Jiwoo’s mom—how the company had said there wasn't enough to scrape off the walls to justify sending a box home.
 Jiwoo had lived with her family after that.
-Jungeun scoots closer to Jiwoo.
-She was the only person she could trust.
+Jungeun scoots closer to Jiwoo, who's breathing heavily, on the edge of panic.
+She hasn't removed her helmet.
+Jiwoo was the only person she could trust.
 She *knew* Jiwoo.
 She was practically her sister.

-Then she's startled by the hydraulic hiss of the door from the engines.
+Then she's startled by the loud hydraulic hiss of the door from the engines.
 “Hey guys, sorry.”
 Sooyoung jogs in, pulling her helmet off and shaking out her dark hair, pushing some of it out of her face and smearing her cheek with motor oil in the process.
 It compliments her cheekbones, and Jungeun averts her eyes.
 Not the time.
 “The lower engine had a loose bolt clanging around in it.
 Could have been really dangerous.”

 Haseul gestures for her to sit.
 “There's been a death.”

 Sooyoung freezes.
 Then, slowly, she sinks into the nearest chair, eyes wide.
 "What?
 Who?"

 "Heejin.
 Last night.
-It's," Haseul glances at everyone.
+It was a," Haseul glances at everyone.
 No one likes the word.
 Jungeun knows Haseul doesn't want to say it.
 She doesn't have to.

 Sooyoung nods, face grim.
 "I'll keep an eye out."